Make a Trendy Double Exposure Effect in Photoshop

 Step 3

 Let’s fix the guy’s ear with the Spot Healing Brush Tool (I).
-Just click and move your mouse, drawing above the area you wish to fix and—voila!—the marked area is clean and flawless.
+Just click and move your mouse, drawing the area you wish to fix and—voila!—the marked area is clean and flawless.
 This is a very handy tool for photo retouching, when you need to get rid of some minor flaws and bumps on the skin.

 edit the ear with the Spot Healing Brush Tooledit the ear with the Spot Healing Brush Tooledit the ear with the Spot Healing Brush Tool